Emotional Detachment: Symptoms, Treatments, And Ways To Cope

 For some people, emotional detachment may develop as one of the brain’s built-in coping strategies.
 In response to a traumatic event or a fear of getting hurt, a person may unconsciously detach from people, places, and/or objects that provoke fear or memories of trauma.

-While this might be your brain’s default coping strategy, emotional detachment can have negative consequences in the big picture of your life.
-It can prevent you from fully engaging with other people, investing in relationships and hobbies, and building a rich, meaningful existence.
+While this coping mechanism might be your brain’s default, emotional detachment can have negative consequences.
+It can prevent you from fully engaging with others, investing in relationships and hobbies, and building a rich, meaningful existence.

-Reconnecting with your emotions is possible, but where do you start this journey, and how do you begin to fix emotional detachment?
-The following are some strategies that can assist you in working through emotional detachment:
+Reconnecting with your emotions is possible.
+The following strategies may assist you in working through emotional detachment:

 Reconnect with your social network